yasincaliskan/HipoMeal/README.md

 ## Architecture

-- This project was created with [Django](https://docs.djangoproject.com/en/3.0/)
+- This project was created with [Django](https://docs.djangoproject.com/en/3.0/).
-- [PostgreSQL](https://www.postgresql.org/) used as a database
+- [PostgreSQL](https://www.postgresql.org/) used as a database.
 - [MDBootstrap](https://mdbootstrap.com/) templates used for design.
-- Implemented 3rd party Django Apps: [CrispyForm](https://django-crispy-forms.readthedocs.io/en/latest/), [Cleanup](https://pypi.org/project/django-cleanup/)
+- Implemented 3rd party Django Apps: [CrispyForm](https://django-crispy-forms.readthedocs.io/en/latest/), [Cleanup](https://pypi.org/project/django-cleanup/).
 - The app is responsive.
 - Django version ```3.0.4 ``` is used.